-City of Baltimore's Workday system is designed to track and report actual costs against established operating budget's hierarchy activity categories (e.g. fund type, grant number, cost centers) and natural account codes called spend categories.
-Each funded activity requires a detailed operating budget and alignment with appropriate cost center categories, ledger accounts, and spend categories accounts.
+Baltimore's City Dynamics system, Workday, and the MOED's MIP/MICROIX system are all designed to track and report actual costs against established cost categories (e.g. administration, training, etc.) and natural account codes.
+Each funded activity requires a detailed budget and alignment with appropriate cost categories and natural account codes.
 The pre-approval of expenditures and effective monitoring of financial transactions, supporting documents and records all aid in ensuring timely and accurate accounting and reporting.